arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 ### The Great Hall

-Since the **Great Hall** stands at a crossroads of many important tunnels beneath the **Bekebel Citadel**, it is normally filled with kobolds running to and fro.
+Since **Bekebel Great Hall** stands at a crossroads of many important tunnels beneath the **Bekebel Citadel**, it is normally filled with kobolds running to and fro.
 However, since the lockdown was imposed on the entire citadel, the Great Hall stands eerily empty, the characters' footsteps echoing beneath the lofty ceiling.
 To add to the lonely feeling, the rope Taccar swung from still hangs above the stage.

 The characters might start by finding the place where the **Crown of Noruchtohl** landed in the crowd.
 In fact, just where they would expect the crown to have fallen, the stone is blackened and cracked, as though lightning had struck that spot.
 The Gorgor Counter clicks when brought close.